jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 <br />

-## AWS VPN Gateway
+## AWS Virtual Private Gateway

 ### Introduction
-The configuration of the AWS VPN Gateway is dependent on the AWS SDK response of the AWS VPN Gateway as the primary response.
+The configuration of the AWS Virtual Private Gateway is dependent on the AWS SDK response of the AWS Virtual Private Gateway as the primary response.
 The full resource configuration consists of some associated resources' data, including `Vpc Endpoint Connections`, `Vpn Connections`, and `Customer Gateways`.

 ### Content
 Below are the AWS SDK used to generate this configuration.